6 min read

 There is an overall trend towards consumption-based models as they typically are better aligned with value: customer pays according to usage and also have more control than with flat fee pricing.
 Evaluating your capabilities on pricing and billing is very important there.
 A mismatch between the pricing models and capabilities creates lots of manual work and may lead to revenue leakage and eventually customer churn.

-With low pricing capabilities, it may be wise to stick with simpler, flat fee pricing.
+With low pricing capabilities, it may be wise to stick with simpler, flat-fee pricing.
 If that is against your pricing strategy, you should consider looking to improve capabilities: processes, and especially systems on pricing and billing.
 This also applies to companies that are transforming from products to services: evaluate capabilities first and only after that go for this change.
 Otherwise, the transformation may not succeed, not because of a lack of motivation but a lack of capabilities: processes and systems.

 Putting Customers First

 Finally, perhaps the most important factor when selecting a pricing model is understanding your customer's needs and preferences.
 This means finding out what features they need and value, as well as how much they are willing to pay for them.
 It is important to remember that not all customers perceive value in identical ways.
-Processes and systems are the key there as you need data and insight to customer behavior and combine that data across the organization, from product to sales and customer service.
+Processes and systems are the key there as you need data and insight into customer behavior and combine that data across the organization, from product to sales and customer service.
 Again, a capable subscription management system helps there as it automatically gathers much of the needed data.

 Testing